Weighing the Risks and Benefits of Myeloma Treatment Options | MyMyelomaTeam

 Speak With Your Doctor

-Only your oncologist can help you understand your own potential benefits and risks from the different myeloma treatments.
+Only your oncologist can help you understand your own potential benefits and risks from the different types of treatment for myeloma.
 Although treatment choice is a very personal process, your doctor’s partnership will help you make the most informed decision.
 Prepare for a discussion with your doctor by writing down all your questions.
-Many people find it helpful to bring a trusted family member or friend to help them remember the discussion and ask any questions that may be accidentally overlooked.

 Talk With Others Who Understand

-On MyMyelomaTeam, the social network for people with multiple myeloma and their loved ones, more than 16,000 members come together to ask questions, give advice, and share their stories with others who understand life with myeloma.
+On MyMyelomaTeam, the social network for people with multiple myeloma and their loved ones, more than 22,000 members come together to ask questions, give advice, and share their stories with others who understand life with myeloma.

 How have you weighed the benefits and risks of different myeloma treatment options?
 Did your health care provider help you balance the pros and cons of each type of therapy?
 Share your experience in the comments below, or start a conversation by posting on your Activities page.